Birding in The Gambia with SparrowBirding

 3. COMPLETE TOUR OF GAMBIA (6 Nights / 7 Days Birding Adventure)

+Overview.
 Experience the full spectrum of Gambia’s diverse birding habitats — from coastal lagoons and mangroves to inland swamps, open bushland, and riverine forests.
 This tour is designed to maximize sightings of Gambia’s most sought-after bird species.

-Day 1.
-Coastal Birding.
 Early morning birding at Kotu Creek, a hotspot for waders, kingfishers, and herons.
-Travel along the coast with stops at Tanji Bird Reserve (home to gulls, terns, and ospreys), Brufut Woods (great for owls and sunbirds), and Kartong Bird Observatory.
+Travel along the coast with stops at Tanji Bird Reserve (home to gulls, terns, and ospreys), Brufut Woods (great for owls and sunbirds), and Kartong Bird Observatory for overnight stay.

-Day 2: Kartong Bird Observatory.
-Full day dedicated to birding around Kartong and its surrounding wetlands, [perfect for rare species like African Pygmy Goose and Black Crake.]
+Full day dedicated to birding around Kartong and its surrounding wetlands, perfect for rare species like African Pygmy Goose and Black Crake.

-Day 4: Tendaba to Georgetown.
 Morning exploration of Tendaba’s swamps and mangroves, seeking out specialities like White-backed Night Heron.
 Travel inland to Georgetown along the scenic riverside route.

-Day 5: Georgetown Creek Exploration.
 Search for the elusive African Finfoot around the creeks near Georgetown.
 Keep an eye out for Shining Blue Kingfisher and Hadada Ibis.

-Day 6: Georgetown to Morgan Kunda.
 Head towards Morgan Kunda, stopping en route at open grasslands to search for Savile’s Bustard, Black-headed Lapwing, and Abyssinian Ground Hornbill.

-Day 7: Morgan Kunda & Return.
 Morning birding in Morgan Kunda’s bush and grassland habitats, targeting species like Brown-necked Parrot and Rufous-crowned Roller.
 Return journey to Kotu for a relaxing afternoon or optional final birding walk.

 4. GAMBIA AND CENTRAL SENEGAL TOUR (9 Nights / 10 Days Birding Adventure)